rotki/rotki/docs/usage_guide.rst

 ENS data not updating for newly registered name/address combination
 =====================================================================

 If you just registered your ENS name and you don't see the name and/or avatar being properly displayed in rotki then that means that the value is cached and you need to force a refresh.
-You can do that by going to "Blockchain&Accounts" view and pressing refresh button next to Ethereum balances.
+You can do that by going to :menuselection:`Accounts & Balances > Blockchain Balances` view and pressing refresh button next to Ethereum balances table.